kristianmandrup/imperator-ext/README.md

 * [mongoid](https://github.com/mongoid/mongoid)

-The gem is designed to simplify designing commands for REST actions and also includes some useful macros.
+The gem is designed to simplify designing commands for REST actions and includes some useful macros to facilitate common patterns.

 ## Mongoid imperator